tongson/taarr/README.md

 In this mode it also logs to the file `rr.json` in the current working directory.

+NOTE: only logs STDOUT and STDERR when an error is encountered.

 ```
 $ cat rr.json
 {"level":"debug","id":"01FB6V9FH664R3ACSG60SK2E1M","namespace":"tmp","script":"env","target":"local","time":"2021-07-22T18:13:32+08:00","message":"running"}